zaiisao/Documentation/en/faqs/web_on_mobile.md

 | Apps with built-in WebView (supports receiving streams)     | iOS 12.2 or later | iOS 12.1.4 or later |
 | Safari (supports sending and receiving streams)             | iOS 12.2 or later | iOS 11 or later     |

-<div class="alert note">On iOS versions that do not support H.264, you can <a href="https://docs-preview.agoralab.co/en/Interactive%20Broadcast/web_in_app?platform=Web">use the RTS plugin</a > to receive the H.264 video.</div>

 ### Android